 English and Communication

-All of our children learn phonics through a tried and tested programme.
-The programme we use is Read Write Inc. This is our prime approach to early reading.
+All of our children learn phonics through a tried and tested program.
+The program we use is Read Write Inc. This is our prime approach to early reading.

 In Reception the children learn the 44 main sounds heard in the English language as well as learning tricky words.
 They use these sounds to read and write simple words and sentences.

 In Year 1 the children revisit the 44 main sounds and learn different ways to spell these.
 The children also continue to learn many more tricky words and develop a more adventurous vocabulary.
 At the end of Year 1 all children are screened using the national phonics screening check.

 Year 2 consists mainly of learning to spell and read more complex words and write extended sentences.